miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 ### Understanding Ikigai

-One of the favorite notions I've encountered is the Japanese concept of Ikagi.
+One of the favorite notions I've encountered is the Japanese concept of Ikigai.
 It is the state of aligning what you love to do with what you're good at with what you can get paid for and with what the world needs.
 Little is ever completely ideal and when tough times strike, it's time to double down on those things that make you happy.
 I take consolation by tweaking my daily actions to forever inch myself towards that Ikigai ideal.

 ### Embracing Life's Feedback Loop